|Application for Construction/Operating Permit & Instructions

 - The system registration form, system registration fee, and any applicable late fee have been received by the Department.

-Any transfer of ownership of a permitted or “Authorization by Rule” system shall automatically authorize the new owner to operate under the existing permit or authorization by rule.
+Any transfer of ownership of a permitted or systems authorized by the general permits shall automatically authorize the new owner to operate under the existing permit or authorization by rule.
 A subsequent owner is under the same obligations and conditions of the permit or authorization by rule as was the original or previous owner.

 Note: Effective Oct.
 1, 2009, any individual submitting any application or form that would derive public benefit from the state must also fill out a United States Citizenship Attestation form.
 This applies to individuals submitting the forms on their own behalf.
 If applicable, please fill out the United States Citizenship Attestation form below and submit it with the relevant applications and forms.